 By making the rules of mathematical writing clear to the students (from the very start), they will stop mystifying the proofs that are given to them.
 I can clearly see that they "try and imitate" the form that is showed to them during lectures, while unfortunately not really understanding (maybe because nobody told them) that mathematical writing/thinking is nothing else than (regular) writing/thinking, but about mathematical objects (albeit more precise and rigorous thinking than what we can usually get away with when reasoning about mobile phones, food or Paris Hilton).
 We should highlight to them the fact that if they would not be satisfied with what they have written (logical flow and style) under replacing mathematical objects of the text by real life objects, then they are doing it wrong.
 They think that mathematical writing (or even mathematical thinking) is something new and unique, which has no other equivalent in real life.
 This is very sad.

-Along those lines it feels absolutely wrong to me that first year university students in mathematics do not have a course called "Writing mathematics" or "How to write mathematics", even Computer Science students, under Donald Knuth, had something like that, and a (draft) copy to the actual course can be found here (I blogged about this document in 2010].
+Along those lines it feels absolutely wrong to me that first year university students in mathematics do not have a course called "Writing mathematics" or "How to write mathematics", even Computer Science students, under Donald Knuth, had something like that, and a (draft) copy to the actual course can be found here.
 Otherwise, I cannot overstate how much I like Queen's Mary introduction course: Mathematical Writing for undergraduate students.
 Not offering this kind of teaching to first year students in mathematics is like teaching Chess's Theory of Openings to people without having taken time to first explain the rules of the game to them.
 It's the most important (!) thing we can teach them during their first year.
 They might not know a lot of mathematics when they start, but at least they will be able write the little they know correctly.

 ... avoiding me to look at some copies and wonder "WTF was he/she trying to say here, this doesn't make *any* sense".
 Or more likely I will be wondering: "Why do they seem to think that English sentences are not welcome in a mathematical proof ?
 Oh, yes, I know!
 For having been brainwashed in high school into thinking that mathematics is about calculations".
 Not all of my first year students are like that though, some of them are really perfect, both in writing and reasoning, and I am very happy when I write "Absolutely Perfect!" in red on their copies.